dev-lyr/my_k8s/architecture/storage/pv/README.md

 ## (2)绑定(binding):
 - A control loop in the master watches for new PVCs, finds a matching PV (if possible), and binds them together.
 - Once bound, PersistentVolumeClaim binds are exclusive, regardless of how they were bound.
-A PVC to PV binding is a one-to-one mapping, using a ClaimRef which is a bi-directional binding between the PersistentVolume and the PersistentVolumeClaim.
+- A PVC to PV binding is a **one-to-one mapping**, using a ClaimRef which is a bi-directional binding between the PersistentVolume and the PersistentVolumeClaim.
 - Claims will remain unbound indefinitely if a matching volume does not exist.
 Claims will be bound as matching volumes become available.

 ## (3)使用